A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Introduction

 Another line of research examines conditions on the data of (\ref{equ:origqp}) under which the Shor relaxation is exact.
 Note that, without loss of generality, by an orthogonal rotation in the $x$ space, $Q$ may be assumed to be diagonal.
 In this case, (\ref{equ:origqp}) is a special case of a {\em diagonal quadratically constrained quadratic program (diagonal QCQP)\/}, that is, a QCQP in which every quadratic function has a diagonal Hessian.
 Diagonal QCQPs are well studied in the literature \cite{Burer.Ye.2020, Burer.Ye.2021, Locatelli.2022, Wang.Kilinc-Karzan.2022, Azuma.et.al.2022}, where it is known, for example, that the Shor relaxation of (\ref{equ:origqp}) is exact if $\text{sign}(q_j) = -\text{sign}(c_{1j}) = \cdots = -\text{sign}(c_{mj})$ for all $j = 1,\ldots,n$ \cite{Sojoudi.Lavaei.2014}.
 In this paper, however, we seek a relaxation that is strong irrespective of the data.

-(\ref{equ:origqp}) can also be solved globally using any of the high-quality global-optimization algorithms and software packages available today.
+(\ref{equ:origqp}) can also be optimized globally using any of the high-quality global-optimization algorithms and software packages available today.
 We are also aware of several papers studying global approaches for (\ref{equ:origqp}) that take into account the problem's specific structure \cite{Bienstock.Michalka.2014, Beck.Pan.2017, Almaadeed.et.al.2022}.
 Each of these papers uses some combination of enumeration and lower bounding to find a global optimal solution and verify its optimality.
-In contrast, we are interested in computing a single strong bound, and we will show that our relaxation is frequently strong enough to deliver a global optimal solution via a rank-1 SDP optimal solution.
-Moreover, in future research, our relaxation could certainly be used as the lower-bounding technique within an enumerative scheme to solve (\ref{equ:origqp}) globally, but we leave this for future research.
+In contrast, we are interested in computing a single strong bound ({ exact for $m=2$, as mentioned above}), and we will show that { for $m \ge 3$} our relaxation is frequently strong enough to deliver a global optimal solution via a rank-1 SDP optimal solution.
+Moreover, our relaxation could certainly be used as the lower-bounding technique within an enumerative scheme to optimize (\ref{equ:origqp}) globally, but we leave this for future research.

-As we began this project, we were motivated by the idea of constructing an exact relaxation for (\ref{equ:origqp}).
+As we began this project, we were motivated by the idea of constructing an exact relaxation for (\ref{equ:origqp}) { for all $m$}.
 Given that (\ref{equ:origqp}) is only known to be polynomial-time for fixed $m$---not as a function of $m$---it was unclear whether a given relaxation, which is polynomial in $m$, could possibly be exact for all $m$.
-Nevertheless, we still had hope for the case $m=2$.
-Ultimately, we will show by experimentation that our construction is not exact for $m=2$ and hence for all $m$; see Section \ref{sec:balls}.
-Even still, we believe that our new relaxation makes significant progress towards approximating (\ref{equ:origqp}) as we demonstrate empirically.
+Ultimately, { we will show that our relaxation is exact for $m=2$ but} inexact for $m \ge 3$; see Section \ref{sec:balls}.
+Even still, we believe that our new relaxation makes significant progress towards approximating (\ref{equ:origqp}) { for larger $m$} as we demonstrate empirically.

 Our approach is based on two simple transformations of the feasible set of (\ref{equ:origqp}).
 First, we write the feasible set in the equivalent form